Diabetic patient testing blood

 Case Study: Poorly Controlled Diabetes Inpatient Denial Overturned

 Hospital utilization management requires constant communication between the utilization management team and physician advisors as well as continuously reassessing observation cases for possible conversion to inpatient status.
-Missing these opportunities leads to increased observation rates, reduced revenue, and potential Patients requiring ongoing medical care beyond the observation period should be constantly reassessed for inpatient status conversion in a timely manner.
+Missing these opportunities leads to increased observation rates and reduced revenue.
+It can also lead to patients potentially requiring ongoing medical care beyond the observation period.
+Such patients should be constantly reassessed for inpatient status conversion in a timely manner.
 Read more about how AppriseMD’s processes supported inpatient status during a three-day hospital stay for a patient with uncontrolled diabetes and hyperglycemia.

 CLINICAL SUMMARY: Poorly Controlled Diabetes